chittiman/chittiman.github.io/_posts/2024-06-15-low-resource-nmt-maithili-konkani.md

 The challenge becomes: how do we create training data that reflects casual language use?

+The solution lies in leveraging movie subtitles, which naturally contain casual, conversational language.
+We take existing Hindi subtitle data and reverse-translate it back to English using a trained Hindi-English model, creating synthetic English-Hindi pairs that preserve the casual tone.
+However, this synthetic data requires careful filtering to maintain quality.
+We apply several heuristics: removing exact duplicates, filtering out sentences that are too long, and eliminating pairs where the length ratio between source and target falls outside acceptable thresholds.
+This process yields a filtered dataset of casual-toned parallel data.

 ## Adapting Techniques to Extreme Low-resource Settings

 [Real-world implementation challenges and solutions: